Polysaccharide Storage Myopathy (PSSM)

 Polysaccharide Storage Myopathy (PSSM) is a dominant autosomal hereditary condition that can cause a genetic form of tying-up with muscle damage and inability to move.
 One form of PSSM is in part a result of a single base pair substitution in GYS1 gene, thereby changing the amino acid sequence of the glycogen synthase enzyme.
 At least 20 breeds have been identified with Type 1 PSSM.
 The prevalence of the GYS1 mutation in Belgians is as much as 50% of and 8% of the Quarter Horse-related breeds.

 Some horses make and store abnormal muscle glycogen and cannot tolerate dietary starches and sugars.
 Horses with PSSM can be maintained with low-starch and low-sugar rations and precise exercise protocols.
-Symptoms may begin by 2 to 3 years of age.
-Some horses are subclinical.
+In some horses symptoms may begin by 2 to 3 years of age while others can remain subclinical.
 Clinical signs can include skin twitching, stiffness, firm painful muscles, sweating, weakness, and reluctance to move with light exercise.
 Occasionally gait abnormalities, mild colic and muscle wasting may also occur.
 In may cases horse that have tested positive have had no history of 'tying-up' or other symptoms associated with PSSM.

 Research conducted at Animal Genetics has identified several additional mutations associated with PSSM1.
 These DNA mutations form a haplotype that allow us to identify horses with PSSM1.
 Further ongoing research may provide us with a more comprehensive assay for PSSM and better determine the severity of the disorder in all horses.